 Much like a buy now, pay later arrangement, businesses can pay future dated foreign currency invoices at today’s exchange rate with the use of forward exchange or option deal.
 In the case of a forward deal the business can lock in today’s exchange rate, say 90 US cents, and deliver USD in 2015 at this rate, regardless of where the currency may be at that point in the future.
 For example, if the Aussie dollar falls to 80 cents, by transferring at 90 cents the business would save almost $7000 Australian dollars for every $US50,000 transferred overseas.

 By putting a lid on the cost of imports, businesses may not have to increase prices.
 This not only helps retain existing customers but also assists in winning market share as competitors without such a strategy are forced to put their prices up.

-This article first appeared on the Business Spectator website.
-To view the original please click here
+This article first appeared on the Smart Company website.
+To view the original article please click here